 40tude is a rapidly expanding group of people who have decided to take action against the second biggest cancer killer in the Western world.

-Since the organisation was founded in September 2011, 40tude has raised over £900,000 for St Mark's Hospital Foundation.
+Since the organisation was founded in September 2011, 40tude has raised over £1 million to help cure colon cancer.
 St Mark's Hospital is a world leading centre for research and treatment of bowel disorders and 40tude is helping to fund pioneering research projects which are targeted at the early diagnosis and treatment of colon cancer.

 40tude curing colon cancer is a registered charity in the UK - Registered Charity Number 1160500.